 - Founded in 1988, Queensland Treasury Corporation (QTC) is a corporation sole, constituted by the Under Treasurer in accordance with the Queensland Treasury Corporation Act 1988. - QTC has responsibility for the State of Queensland's debt funding and financial risk management.
-In its funding role, QTC borrows funds in the domestic and international markets by issuing a variety of debt instruments. - QTC's whole-of-State focus means it is able to capture significant economies of scale and scope in the issuance, management and administration of the State's debt.
+In its funding role, QTC borrows funds in the domestic and international markets by issuing a variety of debt instruments. - Its clients include Queensland Government departments and agencies, local governments, government-owned corporations, and statutory bodies and universities. - QTC is able to capture significant economies of scale and scope in the issuance, management and administration of the State's debt.